bitrise-io/devcenter/_articles/en/builds/bitrise-yml-online.md

 Once you've clicked **Show bitrise.yml**, you will see the **BUILD'S BITRISE YML** pop-up window displaying your builds' configuration details.
 If the build's `bitrise.yml` content differs from the current build's `bitrise.yml`, you will see two editors displayed side-by-side in the **BITRISE.YML CHANGES** pop-up window.
 The differences between the builds are highlighted in the following colors:

-* green means added content
+* Green means added content.
-* blue means modified content
+* Blue means modified content.
-* red means deleted content
+* Red means deleted content.

 ![](/img/bitrise-yml-changes.png)